Tag Archives: public safety

 Nine Dangerous Mindsets – Part 5: The Stubborn

-Welcome to the fifth of the nine-part series on dangerous mindsets that can impact first responder situational awareness and, subsequently, their safety.
+Welcome to the fifth of the nine-part series on dangerous mindsets that can impact situational awareness and, subsequently, the safety of your team.
 In this article I am going to address the stubborn team member.
-This individual can be described as … Continue reading
+This individual can be described as one set in their ways, closed minded and perhaps even defiant.
+Their narrowed view

 Nine Dangerous Mindsets: Part 4 – The Superior